Confidence and Self-Esteem... Gone

 brihi78

 Hey, Sue.
-I totally get what your saying.
+I totally get what you're saying.
 I was the same way for a long time.
-But when I was dating/talking to a gal, and once we got around to the point of sleeping together, I was up front and addressed any concern they might have had.
-BUT to my surprise, the gals took it in stride and had no concerns.
-I'd usually leave a tshirt on because I felt more comfortable that way.
+But when I was dating/talking to a gal, and once we got around to the point of sleeping together, I was upfront and addressed any concerns they might have had.
+But to my surprise, the gals took it in stride and had no concerns.
+I'd usually leave a T-shirt on because I felt more comfortable that way.
 I just made sure I had on a clean bag before getting 'down to business'.
 Lol.
 I know it's easier said than done though!

 Bill